yes, I've gone and done it.

 Some Girlz Stalking Note:

-We felt sure our new camouflage duds would help us blend-in with both roadies and rock stars; thereby enabling us to sneak up on the Rolling Stones completely unnoticed this time around.
+We felt sure our new camouflage duds would help us blend-in with both roadies and rock stars; thereby enabling us to sneak up on the Rolling Stones completely unnoticed.

-We're still trying to figure out why it didn't work . . .
+We still can't figure out why it didn't work . . .